 A Case for Strategic Social Media

-Social media is so prevalent that companies feel obliged to ramp up a presence to keep up with competition and meet customer expectations.
-While it’s true that most companies and brands should be active, many fail to answer the most basic question: why are we doing it?
-To maximize your return, it’s essential to articulate your objectives up front.
+Social media is so prevalent that small businesses feel obliged to ramp up a presence to keep up with competition and meet customer expectations.
+While it’s true that most companies and even small brands should be active, many fail to answer the most basic question: why are we doing it?
+To maximize your return, it’s essential to determine your objectives up front.
 Without these goals, how will you know when you’ve arrived at success?

-Here are a few questions to help develop your objectives …
+Here are a few questions to help develop your social media goals …

 Once you’ve considered your desired outcomes, you’ll need to work backwards to ensure your goals are met.
 This will give you a roadmap that leads to more sales, as well as support other key business priorities.

-Keep in mind: social media requires a sustained effort to realize the remarkable returns that top players do.
+Keep in mind: social media requires consistent effort to see results.
 Here are a few steps to get you moving toward your social media marketing goals …

 3 Keys to a Social Media Strategy Plan for Business